brorarangers/brorarangers.github.io/_posts/2015-08-17-cove-away-preview.md

 Brora may take some heart from a quick comparison of our opening games of the season against both Keith and Buckie where our scorelines have been slightly more impressive ... slightly.

+Cove come into this game after a narrow win over Strathspey Thistle on Wednesday night

 The Supporters Club are running a bus to Harlaw Park in Inverurie leaving Dudgeon Park at 10:00am ... get in touch if you want a seat to see what promises to be a thrilling game from two high scoring sides.